KrishKrosh/digital-garden/_notes/Taking AP Classes.md

 In depth education will always be more challenging, and thus more time consuming.
 Luckily in Canada, we treat the AP curriculum as an add-on to the regular curriculum.
 This means that course content is already split, and a student can decide whether or not indulge in the extra content.
 If the student isn't interested, who cares?

-A corollary "add-on" nature of Canadian AP classes is that Universities don't usually care about the AP mark.
+A corollary of the "add-on" nature of Canadian AP classes is that Universities don't usually care about the AP mark.
 The way Westwood handles this is brilliant: any testing based off of the additional AP curriculum will count as an opportunity to increase a grade, never decrease it.

 **Section Conclusion**